jalcine/website/src/_portfolio/wyl.markdown

 description: A platform for reviewing your landlord and discovering places to live.
 ---

+# Objectives

+WhoseYourLandlord, at the time that I worked on their project, is a Ruby on Rails application.
+A project I focused on there was improving rental listing discovery for renters as well as sanitizing address inputs for realtors who came in to claim a listing.

+# About

 The following is grabbed from [WhoseYourLandlord's website][1]:

 > [WYL is] giving renters ownership of their living situation by putting housing